-11. ADOPTION OF REGIONAL PRIORITIES
+WALK-ON ITEM - ADOPTION OF REGIONAL PRIORITIES

 Ms. Favero reviewed the Adoption of Regional Priorities with the committee.
-The MPOs Chairs Coordinating Committee (CCC) represents the MPO's of the west central Florida region and develops a list of regional priority projects each year, which is then transmitted to each of the MPOs for endorsement.
-The Tampa Bay Transportation Management Area (TMA) Leadership Group, which represents the counties of Pinellas, Hillsborough and Pasco Counties, is within the CCC structure and focuses on the urbanized core of the region.
-The TMA also develops a list of regional priorities, focused on the urbanized area and that is consistent with the priorities for the boarder CCC region.
-Following approval by the MPOs, these lists will be transmitted to FDOT for consideration in the development of their work program.
+Because there has been a lot of restructuring at the regional level, and regional bodies have already approved their priorities for 2020, staff has brought the Adoption of Regional Priorities request for CAC consideration today.
+The Tampa Bay area is under the purview of the Chairs Coordinating Committee (CCC) which represents the MPO's of the west central Florida region.
+A list of transportation priority projects is sent to each of the eight MPOs in this region to endorse.
+The Tampa Bay Transportation Management Area (TMA) Leadership Group, which represents the counties of Pinellas, Hillsborough and Pasco Counties, is under the CCC.
+Their priority list is attached as well at the CCC priority list.
+The TMA approved their priority projects before the CCC list was endorsed.
+On the top of the TMA priority list are the funded priorities and, much like the Forward Pinellas multi modal priority list, projects are left on the TMA list until they are completely done in case there is a need for additional funding.
+At the bottom of the TMA list are the top priorities for the Tampa Bay Region that are not yet funded.
+Pinellas County has two projects on this list, the Central Avenue Bus Rapid Transit project and Regional Rapid Transit in the I-275 corridor.
+The CCC priority list is for the eight-county west central Florida CCC Region as well as additional projects for the individual counties.
+As both lists have been approved by their respective boards, they are now being presented to the member MPOs.
+Following approval by the MPOs, the lists will be transmitted to FDOT for consideration in the development of their work program.
 Questions were taken and appropriately answered.
-Caroline Lanford made a motion to recommend the Forward Pinellas Board approve the Regional Priorities lists.
-It was seconded by Frances Leong Sharp and passed with a unanimous vote.
+Brian Scott made a motion to recommend the Forward Pinellas Board approve the Regional Priorities lists.
+It was seconded by Gary Benjamin and passed with a 19 - 3 vote (Duncan Kovar, John Estok and Bill Jonson opposed.